Thiyagi R.Venkatraman - A Biography

 In the years following India’s independence, the Government of India suggested that each state compile a Who's Who of Freedom Fighters to supplement the official national history of the freedom movement.
 The Centre emphasized that the task should be carried out by the state governments, as important records and documentation were mostly available in State Archives, district offices, local courts, and jails.
 The objective was to collect verifiable information on individuals who had participated in the freedom struggle.
 The Government of Tamil Nadu accepted this proposal and, in April 1964, constituted a state-level committee for the purpose.
 This committee sent questionnaires to known freedom fighters, released public appeals for submissions, and appointed representatives for each district to gather relevant data.
 The Director of Rural Development also directed local panchayats to provide details about freedom fighters residing in their areas.
 In addition to personal testimonies, the committee consulted jail records, archival materials, and periodicals to cross-check imprisonment terms and participation in various movements.
 This task was both complex and time-consuming, as many records were fragile, incomplete, or several decades old.
 Despite these challenges, the committee and supporting staff made significant efforts to gather and verify as much accurate information as possible.
 They received substantial support from various departments of the Tamil Nadu Government, including the State Archives and prison authorities.

 The result of this extensive work was the publication of the Who's Who of Freedom Fighters in three volumes, released in August 1973, coinciding with the Silver Jubilee of Indian Independence.
 R. Venkatraman’s name is included in Volume III of the Who's Who of Freedom Fighters, which covers the Tirunelveli district, acknowledging his active role in India’s freedom struggle.
-However, the publication mistakenly lists his address as Arumuganeri, an immediate neighbouring town of Kayalpattinam.
-In reality, he was a resident of Kayalpattinam.
-This error was likely due to administrative confusion or inaccuracies during data collection.

 Also, Venkatraman’s name is inscribed on the Freedom Fighters’ Memorial Pillar in Tiruchendur, as well as at the Tiruchendur Panchayat Union Office among those who received the Tamrapatra award, in recognition of his participation in the Indian freedom movement.